blackberry/Cascades-Community-Samples/VideoPlayerSample/README.md

+VideoPlayerSample:

-This "VideoPlayerSample" is a simple video player application.
+This is a simple video player application.
 It uses the new MediaPlayer API and showcases all the fundamentals to make other full fledged video player applications.

 Key features demonstrated in this sample application:
 - Use of MediaPlayer API